 Valium Drug Warnings:

 There has been one drug regulatory agency warning from Australia warning that Valium (or diazepam) can cause nightmares.

 Valium Drug Studies:

-There have been 5 studies in three countries (United States, Denmark and Sweden).
+There have been 11 studies done in six countries (Australia, Canada, France, Sweden, United Kingdom and United States) on Valium (or diazepam).
 These include the following (note that some studies cite more than one side effect, so the list below may not be equal to the total number of studies):

-1 study on Valium causing risk of traffic accidents
+1 study on Valium causing suicide risk or attempts

 Adverse Reaction Reports Filed with the US FDA: There have been 3,139 adverse reactions reported to the US FDA in connection with Valium.